dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 the first EU-Codefest, a low-key event the week after [BOSC 2012](BOSC_2012 "wikilink") in California.

-The EU-Codefest took place on 19 and 20 July 2012, in [Lodi, Italy](http://www.openstreetmap.org/?lat=45.31&lon=9.508&zoom=10&layers=M),
+15 people attended the EU-Codefest, which took place on 19 and 20 July 2012, in [Lodi, Italy](http://www.openstreetmap.org/?lat=45.31&lon=9.508&zoom=10&layers=M), near Bergamo and Milano.
-near the Bergamo and Milano airports (Bergamo is a hub for Ryanair).

 The EU-Codefest is modeled on the successful biohackathons in Japan, though we like it more free-flowing.